 This has been another challenge for me.
 Honestly speaking it is something that I will probably always have to work on.
 Life is about balance and the thing about maintaining a balanced lifestyle is that you constantly have to keep working on it... some days you'll do alright and some days you won't.
 I make a conscious effort to remind myself that my family come first.
 (Although sometimes it can be difficult to stop working).

-I have learnt that there is blessing in working together, so whenever he is unhappy about certain choices that I'm planning to make, I either try my best to convince him or I don't do it.
+I have learnt that there are blessings in working together, so whenever he is unhappy about certain choices that I'm planning to make, I either try my best to convince him or I don't do it.
 (I'm not sure why but I've come to see that whenever there isn't unity in the decisions we make as a couple things hardly work out).

 Teaching has always been one of my passions.
 Before I started Noorah Gifts I was a secondary school Maths teacher.
 I love to learn and share anything that I find useful so it was only natural to teach what I curently do.